ehrpg/qstar/docs/index.md

 | -------- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Modifier | -5  | -4  | -3  | -2  | -1  | +0  | +1  | +2  | +3  | +4  | +5  |

+If an ability drops to zero, the character dies.

 ### Might

 **Might** (MI) represents the character's physical **strength** and